pbatard/Mosby/README.md

    same very real risk of a third parties exploiting this data to install UEFI rootkits on users' computers.
    With its default settings, this application can fully remedy that.
+5. As part of the 2023 certificate update, Microsoft is also introducing a new dedicated Secure Boot certificate for Option ROMs, which older UEFI firmwares do not have and which may prevent add-on cards from being able to initialize in a Secure Boot environment.
+   This application can remedy that.
-5. OS manufacturers, such as Microsoft, have long taken a very user-adverse stance against the ability of individuals to ultimately be in control the UEFI boot signing process, by, to name just a few instances, using fake rhetoric against some software licenses in order to arbitrarily deny common Linux bootloaders such as GRUB from being Secure Boot signed,
+6. OS manufacturers, such as Microsoft, have long taken a very user-adverse stance against the ability of individuals to ultimately be in control the UEFI boot signing process, by, to name just a few instances, using fake rhetoric against some software licenses in order to arbitrarily deny common Linux bootloaders such as GRUB from being Secure Boot signed,